jeff1evesque/machine-learning/doc/unit_test/pytest.rst

 - user logout
 - password validation

-The unit tests are automatically executed upon submitting a pull request.
-However, the same tests can be run manually, since both implementations execute the same
-|unit-tests|_ bash script:
+However, both the automated, and manual unit testing implement the same |unit-tests|_ bash script.
+Therefore, manual unit tests can be implemented as follows:

 .. code:: bash